 Question 1: Who are our early adopters?

-- How are they using it?
+- How are they using the product?

 - Why are they using it?